samupino/bestmessina-website/blog/2023-09-03-applications-winter-23.md

 All students enrolled in courses and doctorates of the scientific-technological departments can participate in the BEST Courses.

-The deadline for applying to participate in the spring courses is set for 27 November.
+The deadline for applying to participate in the winter courses is set for 1 October.

-Ten European cities will host a BEST Course next spring, including Paris, Athens, Brussels, Grenoble, Lyon, Morstar, Turin, Valencia.
+1 European city will host a BEST Course next winter: Graz.
 The complete list is available on the website www.best.eu.org/courses/list.jsp.
 For more information visit the website www.bestmessina.org, write to messina@BEST-eu.org or contact the Facebook and Instagram page of BEST Messina.